kwaimind/kwaimind/README.md

 ### Hi there 👋

 I'm Daniel.
-I'm currently working at Znipe as a Junior Full-Stack JavaScript Developer.
+Frontend Developer at Znipe Esports.

 After hobby-coding since I was a teenager, I decided to switch careers and become a professional web developer.
 I love building apps & products, and learning new technologies along the way.